OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 ## Pipeline

-LocalGov Digital created Pipeline some years ago as a means for councils to share what they were working on and encourage others to join them.
-Unfortunately it didn't get the traction it needed to be a focus for collaborative working.
+LocalGov Digital created [Pipeline](https://pipeline.localgov.digital) some years ago as a means for councils to share what they were working on and encourage others to join them.
+Unfortunately, it didn't get the traction it needed to be a focus for collaborative working - perhaps being ahead of its time.

 It has recently been given a new lease of life by the team at [Hackney](https://blogs.hackney.gov.uk/hackit/pipeline).
-At the time of writing this blog, 36 organisations were sharing information on 54 projects, and that will only increase as word is spread.
+At the time of writing this blog, 36 organisations were sharing information on 54 projects, and that will only increase as word is spread and more project take hold.

+## Government as a Platform

 ## Local Digital Fund

-The newly-formed [Local Digital](https://localdigital.gov.uk/) unit in the Housing, Communities and Local Government (MHCLG) has been set up with the express intent of facilitating collaboration and move the work of central and local
+The Ministry of Housing, Communities and Local Government (MHCLG) announced in

+A new Local Digital team has been set up with the express intent of facilitating collaboration and move the work of central and local government closer together

-announced at
+In early July it

 382 Expressions of interest